 The definition of a ‘new hire’ varies.
 People who joined a company three, six or 12 months ago may be considered new hires.

-Your overall turnover rate has many causes, but your new hire turnover is closely related to your recruiting and onboarding process.
-Any miscommunication may jeopardize a new hire’s future at your company.
-Compare your new hire turnover with your overall turnover to see if your company has problems retaining new hires.
+Compare your new hire turnover with your overall turnover to see if your company has problems retaining new hires specifically.